Mega Man Star Force (TV series): History

 Airing October 7, 2006 on TV Tokyo, the Ryūsei no Rockman anime filled the timeslot that had been held by Rockman EXE Beast+, the series' predecessor.
 Each of its episodes are approximately ten minutes in length as the program shared the thirty-minute segment Oha Coliseum with the Saru Getchu anime series.

 On April 17, 2007, VIZ Media announced that they acquired the rights to the anime series, which would be released under the title Mega Man Star Force, as with the namesake video game.
 The press release mentioned that 13 episodes were to be released at lengths of 20 minutes each (each containing content from approximately two of the quarter-hour length Japanese episodes).
 During the E3 2007 video-game convention, IGN revealed in their hands-on impressions of the Star Force video game that the English version would premiere on Toonami Jetstream on July 23, 2007.
 The show made its television debut on Cartoon Network on August 25, 2007, edited as a two-hour presentation composed of scenes from the first nine Japanese episodes.
 Voice recording for the series was handed by Studiopolis.

 According to the September 2007 issue of CoroCoro Comic, the anime would conclude in Japan on October 27, 2007, and be succeeded by a sequel series, titled Ryūsei no Rockman Tribe, premiering on November 3, 2007.
 The second anime is loosely based on the events of the second game in the series.
 According to an interview with Fuyuka Oura (Geo's voice actor in the Japanese version) at the 2007 Tokyo Game Show, Tribe has a deeper and "cooler" storyline than before, and the new character Solo is a prominent character in the plot.

 Manga Entertainment released all thirteen episodes of the English version in a Region 2 box set in the UK on November 3, 2008.
+The English dub series was later added to Viz Media's Neon Alley series on June 1, 2015.

+On December 17, 2025, Capcom started uploading episodes of the series in both languages on their YouTube channels to promote the release of Mega Man Star Force Legacy Collection (2026).
+The cast of the anime reprised their respective roles for the game.

 Production

 Mega Man Star Forces Electromagnetic Wave Change sequences take after the Cross Fusion sequences of its predecessor.
 Depicted here is Geo at the beginning of his transformation.

 Mega Man Star Forces animation is overseen by XEBEC, with musical arrangements by Naoki Maeda.
 Character designs (which have in some cases deviated from Capcom's original concepts) are handled by Mitsuru Ishihara and Shingo Adachi (who is also one of the series' art directors, some of the others being Masayuki Nomoto, Akira Takahashi, and Yasuo Shimizu).
 The art directors usually work independently of each other on any given episode.
 Shogakukan manages computer-generated imagery.

-The original Japanese openings are "Heart Wave" (ハートウェーブ, Hāto Uebu) for the first series, and "Bond Wave" (絆 ウェーブ, Kizuna Uebu) for Tribe, both sung by Misato Fukuen as Sonia Sky.
+The original Japanese openings are "Heart Wave" (ハートウェーブ, Hāto Uebu) for the first series, and "Bond Wave" (絆 ウェーブ, Kizuna Uebu) for Tribe, both sung by Misora Hibiki / Sonia Sky.